ADD CONDITION

 How should I store this drug?

-Store the drug at room temperature and do not use if the bag is torn or open.
+You should store this drug at room temperature and do not use it if the bag is torn or open.

 What should I do if I have children under 5 years?